What Is Courage? A Simple Definition for Real Life

 Everyone in the room agrees.

-If I speak, this will cost me.
+If I speak, this will not go well.

-He can stay silent.
 No one would blame him.

 Or he can raise his hand.

-That moment—right there—is where courage lives.
+That moment, right there, is where courage lives.

-Not on battlefields.
+Not only on battlefields.

-Not in movies.
+Not only in movies.

 Courage Requires Fear